 Motorists are often at fault in pedestrian-vehicle collisions.
 However, a third party could also be responsible, depending on the circumstances.
 For example, if a crossing signal or traffic light malfunctioned, it may be possible to hold the municipality responsible for failing to adequately maintain or repair the light.
 Regardless of whether the crash was caused by a motorist’s driving error or a faulty traffic light, it may be possible to recover compensation for lost earnings, medical expenses, pain and suffering, and other damages.

 At Dewey, Ramsay & Hunt, P.A., we have years of experience handling all types of personal injury claims on behalf of injured pedestrians.

 Our attorneys represent pedestrians injured by motorists who failed to:

 - Come to a complete stop at a stop sign

 - Stop before turning right on red

 - Yield the right of way

-- Travel too fast down neighborhood streets
+- Drive at a reasonable speed down neighborhood streets